Hospitality, Human Services & Education/Health Sciences

 Pathways of Teaching (P-TEACH) Course Descriptions

-Pathways to Teaching (P-TEACH) Courses
+Pathways to Teaching (P-Teach) Courses

-- Rebels, Villains and Superheroes: Children's Literature
+- P-Teach: Children's Literature

-- P-TEACH Internship
+- P-Teach: Internship

-- Universal Design for Learning
+- P-Teach: Universal Design for Learning

 Would you like to dive into learning more about children’s literature?
 This course explores both classic and contemporary children’s and adolescent literature and media in traditional and digital texts, specifically focusing on developing literary understandings, exploring perspectives and personal responses to literature, and inquiring into trends and issues.
 This course is offered as concurrent enrollment through CU Denver and is a statewide Guaranteed Transfer course.
 To earn CU Denver credit, students must earn at least a C in this course.